Fantom-Factory/afFancordion/readme.md

 ## Test BedSheet Apps

-Concordion can be used to test BedSheet applications.
+Fancordion can be used to test BedSheet applications.

 Typically I would start the web application under test (via [Bounce](http://www.fantomfactory.org/pods/afBounce)) in the runner's `suiteSetup()`.
 Since all web application state is (usually) stored in a database, there is little need to re-start the web app for every test.
 While this only saves you a couple of seconds, over the course of many tests it can add up to be quite a time saver!

 Web application shutdown would then occur in the runner's `suiteTearDown()` method.

-Below shows a typical ConcordionRunner setup together with an abstract WebFixture class.
+Below shows a typical FancordionRunner setup together with an abstract WebFixture class.

 ```
 using afBounce
-using afConcordion
+using afFancordion

-class MyConcordionRunner : ConcordionRunner {
+class MyFancordionRunner : FancordionRunner {
     private BedServer? server

     new make(|This|? f := null) : super(f) {
-        outputDir = `concordion-results/`.toFile
+        outputDir = `fancordion-results/`.toFile

         // other runner configuration...
     }